-As a business owner do you feel that your business is awash in change over the last 15 months?
+As a business owner do you feel that your business is awash in change?
 Do you have a hard time keeping up with the shifting demands you face as a leader?
 You’re not alone.
 Unrelenting change is becoming the norm.
 Owners have no choice but to adapt and to help others to adapt, too.

 Pressure to achieve results and to satisfy what are often competing demands builds the intensity.
 External factors — the economy, industry and market trends, the global pandemic and rapid technological changes — all conspire to make leadership a complex, difficult undertaking.
 But you have the right mindset to make this happen.

 Effective leaders understand that successful change and transition requires more than just coping with change — and that the goal is not to “get by.”
 These leaders accept that change is happening; they hone strategies for dealing with the unknown; and they shift their behaviour to accommodate new situations and challenges.